 As a proud Queer Thamil, Ketussa is motivated to be involved in the community, to give back and be a voice amidst the varied identities that make the Thamil Diaspora.
 Ketussa believes in order to see any positive and effective change there must be several platforms that encourage and share differences of opinions.
 She is excited and honoured to be part of ANBU to help grow and create awareness within the community.
 Ketussa’s goal is to use her own experiences and all that she has learned to allow various discussions to ultimately create a way of living without condoning abuse.

 Tharani Selvanathan B.A.
-M.P.H., completed a double major in Gender Studies and Health Studies at University of Toronto (2012) and a Master’s in Public Health at the University of Liverpool (2017).
-She is a Sexual Health Promoter at Toronto Public Health.
-Tharani supports ANBU as a Toronto Public Health Liaison by facilitating workshops and training for ANBU and provides ongoing support on raising sexually healthy children and bringing awareness on the importance of sexual health education.
+M.P.H., completed a double major in Gender Studies and Health Studies at University of Toronto (2012) and a Masters in Public Health at the University of Liverpool (2017).
+She is currently a Health Promoter with Toronto Public Health.
+Tharani is a team member at ANBU.

 Vanajah Srinivasan believes in the true authenticity and purpose of every individual.
 This can involve self-reflection and sometimes looking back to difficult pasts.
 The experience of supporting her family through a complex past of childhood abuse and eventual prosecution through the legal framework has compelled her to share that experience, and become a part of the transformative healing process for others.
 She believes ANBU is that transformation.